isomerpages/pa-corp/_our-programmes/Community Integration.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Programmes/Community Integration/Sengkang_West_One_Community_Fiesta_2024_v2.png">
 </div>
-<br><em>Sengkang West INC and GROs organised One Community Fiesta 2024 to bring residents from diverse communities together.</em>
+<em>Sengkang West INC and GROs organised One Community Fiesta 2024 to bring residents from diverse communities together.</em>
 <p>INCs serve as catalysts in driving integration efforts within their local
 communities.
 These dedicated individuals take the initiative to develop and implement programmes designed to welcome and integrate new citizens.